Brian Dugan: Early life and crimes

-Brian Dugan was born in 1956 in Nashua, New Hampshire, the second child of James and Genevieve "Jenny" Dugan.
+Brian Dugan was born in 1956 in Nashua, New Hampshire, the second child of James and Genevieve Dugan.
 He has one sister and three brothers.
-According to his siblings, both parents James and Jenny Dugan were alcoholics.
+According to his siblings, their parents were both alcoholics.
 In 1967, the Dugan family moved to Lisle, Illinois.

 According to Dugan's family, the boy's birth had been traumatic.
 He began to emerge before the attending physician had arrived.
 The family claims that, in an effort to delay the infant's birth, a nurse and an intern pushed Brian's head back inside his mother and strapped her legs together.

-Relatives would later question if this caused Brian to have brain damage; as a youth Brian suffered severe headaches followed by vomiting, for which he took medication until his teens.
+Relatives later questioned if this caused Brian to have brain damage; as a youth he suffered severe headaches followed by vomiting, for which he took medication until his teens.
 Brian was also a chronic bed wetter, a condition his adult father also suffered from.

 Brian showed classic symptoms of psychopathy from an early age.
 Although he was seen by child specialists, they did not understand the symptoms.

 At age 8, Brian and a younger brother burned down the family garage.
 According to his brother, Steven, at age 13 Brian poured gasoline on a cat and lit it on fire.
 In 1972, Brian ran away to Iowa, and later that year he was arrested on a burglary charge.
 It was his first arrest.
 He was later convicted for other crimes including arson, battery, and other burglaries.

 According to his younger brother Steven Dugan, Brian attempted to molest him in 1972 after a stay in a youth home; Steven suspected Brian may have been sexually assaulted there.
 In 1974, Dugan attempted to abduct a 10-year-old girl from a train station in Lisle.
 Charges were brought against him but later dropped.
 In 1975, he threatened to kill his older sister, Hilary, and to "chop up" her son, and he vandalized her car.
 His brother Steven said that Dugan complained of being sexually abused while serving time in the Menard Correctional Center from 1979 until 1982.